Link Search Menu Expand Document

 control_beaconing_received_beacons_total{ingress_interface="41",neighbor_isd_as="1-ff00:0:110",result="ok_updated"} 38

-Note: this returns an empty result if no beacons have been recieved.
+Note: this returns an empty result if no beacons have been received.

 Ping